-Identify the environmental performance requirements to be achieved for each environmental impact and provide evidence to demonstrate that these can be complied with.
-These may be standards or requirements specified in legislation, codes of practice, state policies, national guidelines (including relevant recovery plans or conservation advice) or as determined by agreement with the assessing agencies.
+The environmental performance requirements to be achieved for each environmental impact and evidence to demonstrate that these can be complied with should be outlined.
+Environmental performance requirements may be standards or requirements specified in legislation, codes of practice, state policies, national guidelines (including relevant recovery plans or conservation advice) or as determined by agreement with the assessing agencies.
 Industry best practice standards should be referred to where appropriate.
-Unsupported assertions that performance requirements will be achieved will not be considered adequate.
+Unsupported assertions that performance requirements will be achieved may not be considered adequate.